aspose-slides/Aspose.Slides-Products/slides/en/nodejs-net/conversion/potm-to-odp/_index.md

 {{% blocks/products/pf/feature-page-section h2="Convert POTM to ODP in Node.js" %}}

 [**Aspose.Slides for Node.js via .NET**](/slides/nodejs-net/) lets developers create, read, edit, and convert presentation files in Node.js applications.
-You can load a `POTM` file with the `Presentation` class and export it to a `ODP` file by using the presentation API.
+You can load a `POTM` file with the `Presentation` class and export it to an `ODP` file by using the presentation API.

 {{% /blocks/products/pf/feature-page-section %}}

 {{% blocks/products/pf/feature-page-section h2="Convert POTM to ODP using Node.js" %}}
-To convert `POTM` to `ODP`, create a `Presentation` from the source file and export it to a `ODP` file.
+To convert `POTM` to `ODP`, create a `Presentation` from the source file and export it to an `ODP` file.

 {{% blocks/products/pf/agp/code-block title="Node.js code to convert POTM to ODP" offSpacer="true" %}}